manuelftech/ai-vr-control/README.md

                     }
                 },
                 "Color": "#FF0000",
-                "Text": "the television object can display text", }
+                "Text": "The television 3D object is capable of rendering text-based content", }
         }
     ]